cloudflare/cloudflare-docs/products/stream/src/content/uploading-videos/direct-creator-uploads.md

 ---
-order: 5
+order: 3
 ---

-# Direct user uploads
+# Direct creator uploads

-Direct uploads allow users to upload videos without API keys.
-A common place to use direct uploads is on web apps, client side applications, or on mobile devices where users upload content directly to Stream.
+Direct creator uploads allow users to upload videos without API keys.
+A common place to use Direct creator uploads is on web apps, client side applications, or on mobile apps where users upload content directly to Stream.

 ## Generate a unique one-time upload URL

-To enable users the ability to directly upload their videos, first generate and provide them with a unique one-time upload URL with the following API request.
+To give users the ability to directly upload their videos, first generate and provide them with a unique one-time upload URL with the following API request.

 To make API requests you will need your [Cloudflare API key](https://www.cloudflare.com/a/account/my-account)